* Walgreen, Alliance Boots to take stake of up to 23 pct

 Amerisource said it now expected earnings of $2.96 to $3.06 per share from continuing operations in fiscal 2013 ending September, down from its previous forecast of $3.06 to $3.16.

-The company expects incremental brand revenue of at least $2 billion in September and raised its revenue growth forecast to 8-11 percent for the fiscal year.
+The company said it expects incremental brand revenue of at least $2 billion in September and raised its revenue growth forecast to 8-11 percent for the fiscal year.

 It had previously forecast revenue growth of 6-9 percent.
 Amerisource had revenue of $79.49 billion in fiscal 2012.